-- Despite a PAS that improves the cost-effectiveness of volanesorsen, the treatment’s cost in relation to its health benefits remains high.
+- Despite a Patient Access Scheme (PAS), the treatment’s cost in relation to its health benefits remains high.

 - Medicine name: